-I'm a Grammy-winning mix engineer who will mix your tracks on a pristine SSL4000e with some of the greatest analog outboard gear in the world in one of the best sounding control rooms anywhere.
-I want to use my experience making analog mixes in a variety of genres to give your music the vibe, energy and depth that only analog mixing can deliver.
+I'm a Grammy-winning mix engineer who will mix your tracks with some of the greatest analog outboard gear in the world in one of the best sounding control rooms anywhere.
+I want to give your music the vibe, energy and depth that only real hardware processing and analog mixing can deliver.

 ReviewsEndorse John Davis